credentials/credentials.github.io/protocols/irma-protocol.md

     The fields mean the following:

     *   `iss` identifies the service provider for the `irma_api_server` and the client. (`iss` is a standard JWT field, refering to the creator of the token, which in this case is, the service provider provider).
+    *   `kid` is used by the `irma_api_server` to lookup the service provider's public key with which to verify its JWT.
+If this field is absent, `iss` is used instead.
     *   `sub` is a fixed field whose value should be `verification_request`.
     *   `iat` is the time of the JWT creation.
 The server only accepts requests younger than a certain cutoff.
     *   `data` can be any string of the service provider's choosing.